Katherine Thomson-Jones and George Wilson

 Although philosophy has been presented in narrative form since Plato, today it is often regarded as being closer to science than literature.
 Should philosophers do more to cultivate their literary heritage?
 In this conversation, Boylan and Johnson examine the tradition of narrative philosophy and consider ways in which storytelling can enrich philosophical discourse.

-Continue reading Michael Boylan and Charles Johnson
+Comments Off on Michael Boylan and Charles Johnson